prashleigh/data-entry-form/README.md

 ### Production

-The images need to be build before the following command can be run.
+The images need to be built before the following command can be run.
 To build the Docker images, run:

 * `cd api; docker build -t [IMAGE_NAME:IMAGE_TAG] .`
 * `cd ..; docker build -t [IMAGE_NAME:IMAGE_TAG] .`

 `./dc.sh up -d` will start and run the containers.
-Connect to `http://data.mappingviolence.org) in the web browser to see the application.
+Connect to <http://data.mappingviolence.org> in the web browser to see the application.

 ## Environment Variables